madel-ibm/Contribution-Guidelines/README.md

 # Contributing Guidelines

-Thank you for contributing to our project!
-To maintain a consistent and clean codebase, please follow these guidelines when working with Git.
+Thank you for your contributions!
+To ensure a consistent and organized codebase across our projects, please follow these Git guidelines:

 ## Branch Naming Conventions